Mobile Menu

 Why?
 We want to be liked and there is less possibility of rejection when we share a mutual interest, value, or experience.

-So, when we as teachers provide students with team building activities, we are creating a connection based on a mutual experience.
-When we provide students with ice breaker questions as a “getting to know you” activity, we are creating an opportunity for connection based on mutual interests and/or values.
+When we provide icebreaker questions for teens as a “getting to know you” activity, we are creating an opportunity for connection based on mutual interests and/or values.

-Ways to Use Icebreakers in the Classroom
+Ways to Use Ice Breaker Questions for Teens in the Classroom

 There are different ways to use ice breaker questions other than the typical partner interview.